egecavusoglu/dostman/Readme.md

 -   [ ] More error tolerant parsing mechanism
 -   [ ] More error tolerant headers
 -   [ ] No body on GET's.

+### Native JS in config thoughts

+Create a new js file js with config.

+Scrape all variables using [this](https://stackoverflow.com/questions/2762075/get-all-javascript-variables)